ripgoku/Battleship-sinking-game/README.md

 # Battleship-sinking-game

 **INTRODUCTION**<br/>
-This game was developed by a team of 3 for a project for my computer science studies.<br/>
+This game was developed for a project for my computer science studies.<br/>
 The project has already been submitted and assessed, therefore it will not be developed further.<br/>

 **INFORMATION**<br/>